DTrimarchi10/nlp_yelp_review_data/README.md

 Phrasing of review text was performed using `Phraser` from `gensim.models.phrases`.
 The text was fit and transformed using the phraser twice.
 The first time to generate bigrams, the second to generate trigrams.
 Once phrasing was completed.
 Before the phrasers were applied, stopwords were removed (this proved to give more informative phrase results).

-Keywords were extracted for each restaurant within by star rating level.
-This was done by performing TF/IDF analysis for a restaurants reviews (as a document) compared to other restaurants within common cuisine type categories.
+Keywords were extracted for each restaurant by star rating level.
+This was done by creating a document of reviews for each restaurant at each star rating level and then performing the TF/IDF analysis to the document set.
+A review document for a restaurant was compared to other restaurant documents within common cuisine type categories.
 An `sklearn.feature_extraction.text.TfidfVectorizer` was used to fit documents and retrieve TF/IDF scores for words from specific documents.

 **Example Restaurant:** Madison Pour House - _American (New), Pubs_